 The tax consequences of electing to receive New Ordinary Shares in place of a cash dividend will depend on your individual circumstances.
 If you are not sure how you will be affected from a tax perspective, you should consult your solicitor, accountant or other professional adviser before taking any action.
 UK resident trustees, corporates, pension funds and other Shareholders, including overseas Shareholders, are advised to contact their professional advisers regarding their own tax circumstances before taking any action in relation to the Scheme.
-Please also refer to the taxation information in the Appendix below.
+Please also refer to the taxation information (accurate as of 30 June 2020) in the Appendix below.